Inventory

 See Also:

-Minnesota State Capital Asset Procedure 7.3.6 for more information on capital assets such as land, buildings, capital improvements, infrastructure, leases and library collections.
+Minnesota State Capital Asset Procedure 7.3.6 for more information on capital assets such as land, buildings, capital improvements, infrastructure, leases, and library collections.

 Fixed Asset Surplus/Disposal

-If the item is still of value to the University, it will be re-issued to another department when there is an established need.
+If the item is still valuable, it will be reissued to another department when a need arises.

-If the item is no longer of value to the University, Inventory will dispense the item using one of the following methods:
+If the item is no longer of value, Inventory Control will dispose of it through one of the following methods:

 - Asset transfer to another state agency or political subdivision